-Earning college credits while enrolled in high school, eligible International Connections Academy (iNaCA) students can get a head start in their college careers and save on college tuition costs through two unique college acceleration programs.
+International Connections Academy (iNaCA) students can get a head start in their college careers by earning college credits while enrolled in high school.
+The opportunity to get ahead and save on college tuition costs is available through three unique college acceleration programs.

 Earning a High School Diploma and an Associate’s Degree

 Our Dual Diploma Program allows students to earn a diploma and an associate’s degree in just four years.
 Through this program and our partnership with American Public University, students successfully completing the junior year at International Connections academy are granted a year of college credit at APU at no costs beyond their iNaCA tuition and fees.

 In their senior year, students are admitted directly to APU to complete both their high school graduation requirements and their sophomore year of college.
 (NOTE: Seniors enrolled in this program pay tuition directly to APU.
 For more information on APU tuition and fees, please visit http://www.apu.apus.edu/tuition-and-finance/tuition-and-fees/index.htm.

 Upon successful completion of the senior year, students graduate with a diploma from iNaCA and an associate degree from APU.
 Students can enter the workplace with the advantage of an associate’s degree or go on to complete their bachelor’s degrees.

 Get a Jump Start on College with Passport2College